chrisbujok/instagram-demo-api/README.md

 This is WIP, but there's a `import/import.js` script.
 It uses [instagram-private-api](https://github.com/dilame/instagram-private-api) package.
 The output of that script is `createUsers.cypher` file which is being used by the `import-data` npm script.

+## Current status

+This POC is incomplete.
+Please refer to [the TODO file](TODO.md) for futher reference.